polkadot-developers/bounties/README.md

 3. No double dipping.

 	Submitters should not be paid multiple times for doing the same work.
 This means that if you already received a tip or bounty reward for some fix, you should not submit it again here.
 Similarly, if you are an owner of an open source project and are being funded already, you should not submit another request here.
-This is really for community members to earn small rewards for actively
+This is really for community members to earn small rewards for actively fixing issues that would otherwise go unnoticed.

 4. No spamming.